 Metals and Metalloids

 Metals are ubiquitous in the environment.
 Some are even essential for life processes.
 Metals could have harmful effects to humans and ecosystems under certain conditions.
-The chemistry and toxicity of metals is challenging, and at SETAC, we strive to understand that.
+Metals have long been studied at SETAC and so has the mining industry.
+Recently, deep-sea mining (mining of minerals and deposits from the ocean floor) has gained some attention.

 Collaborations